bluehatkeem/ansible-beam/ReadME.md

 ## 🚀 Usage

-1. Ensure you are in a directory that contains `playbook` and `role` subdirectories.
+1. Ensure your ansible home directory contains `playbook` and `role` subdirectories.
 The script expects these to exist for the save function to work.

 2. Run the `beam.py` command:
     ```bash